Aidmac88992/Aidmac88992/README.md

 My Name is Aidan McNamara,

-I'm not quite sure of what to specialize in but I am interested in Web, Mobile and Application devlopment
+I'm not quite sure of what to specialize in but I am interested in Web, Mobile Application devlopment

 **Aidmac88992/Aidmac88992** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.